chris9740/swiftdns/README.md

 tiktok*.com*
 ```

-**Tip** - Test your rules with `swiftdns demo example.com`.
+**Tip** - Test your rules with `swiftdns check example.com`.
 This will show you whether this domain would be blocked or not.
 No queries will be sent to the DNS provider.

 ## Whitelisting